mswjs/data/README.md

 #### `count`

-Returns the amount of records for the given model.
+Returns the number of records for the given model.

 ```js
 db.user.create()